Camp I Am Special Staff

 17 Camp Leaders, 2 Kitchen Directors, 3 Medical staff, 5 Support staff each week.

 Are you interested in becoming a member of the CIAS Seasonal Staff?
 Do you enjoy bringing joy and happiness to others?

 If the answer is yes, please visit our Apply Here page to complete an application.
-Applications open on January 28, 2020.
+Applications for Summer 2021 will open in January 2021.